 Nancy E. Zinn

-Zinn is a graduate of the Getty Leadership Institute’s Museum Management Institute and To Be a Director programs, and has participated in seminar programs on Governance, Managing Change, Building Evaluation Capacity, and Leading Innovation sponsored by National Arts Strategies.
+Zinn is a 2013 graduate of the the Greater Baltimore Committee’s LEADERship program, the Getty Leadership Institute’s Museum Management Institute and To Be a Director programs, and has participated in seminar programs on Governance, Managing Change, Building Evaluation Capacity, and Leading Innovation sponsored by National Arts Strategies.
 She served on the Maryland Humanities Council’s Museum Professionals Consulting Panel in 2003 and on the College Art Association’s Museum Committee from 2003-2006.
 From 2007-2010, Zinn was President of the International Council of Museums’ (ICOM) International Committee for Exhibitions and Exchange (ICEE).
 She has held the position of Lecturer in the department of Advanced Academic Programs at Johns Hopkins University since 2005.

-As Deputy Director for Curatorial, Exhibitions and Conservation, Zinn provides day-to-day leadership for the strategic, administrative, budgetary, and operational direction of the museum’s Curatorial, Conservation, and Exhibitions and Collections Management Divisions.
+As Deputy Director for Collections and Exhibitions Administration, Zinn provides day-to-day leadership for the strategic, administrative, budgetary, and operational direction of the museum’s Exhibitions and Collections Management Division.